rsfzi/Tickeys-linux/README.md

 # tickeys-linux-python3

 Instant audio feedback when typing.
 For Linux.

-This fork converted the project to python3.
+This fork converts the project to Python 3.
 In addition, a lot of dirty stuff such as included binary blobs and static links to external sites has been cleaned.

 ![Tickeys Icon](http://img.blog.csdn.net/20150802103616846)